ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/1-dev-env-setup.md

 ## Set up your development environment

 In this Learning Path, you will learn how to build and deploy a simple LLM-based chat app to an Android device using ExecuTorch and XNNPACK.
-You will learn how to build the ExecuTorch runtime for LLaMA models, build JNI libraries for the Android application, and use the libraries in the application.
+You will learn how to build the ExecuTorch runtime for Llama models, build JNI libraries for the Android application, and use the libraries in the application.

 The first step is to prepare a development environment with the required software: